-Benefits for B2B retailers
+Benefits for B2B merchants

 Higher conversion rate: Invoice payments increase conversion rates by up to 40%.

-Higher sales: Invoice payments increase shopping basket size by up to 60%, thus increasing buyer purchasing power considerably.
+More sales: Invoice payments increase shopping basket size by up to 60%, thus increasing buyer purchasing power considerably.

-Higher customer satisfaction: The convenient and seamless shopping experience delivered when offering payment by invoice increases customer satisfaction and loyalty.
+Greater customer satisfaction: The convenient and seamless shopping experience delivered when offering payment by invoice increases customer satisfaction and loyalty.

 High demand, (still) low supply

 Pay by invoice is often associated with bureaucracy and long waiting times.
-Especially with new customers, time-consuming manual processes on the part of retailers such as credit checks and applying for credit limits by phone and email are normal.
+Especially with new business customers, time-consuming manual processes on the part of retailers such as credit checks and applying for credit limits by phone and email are normal.

 Caroline Coelsch, Project Manager Online and Mobile Payment, EHI Retail Institute